stefanofa/awesome/TOPICS.md

 *   [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups

-*   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!
+*   [logchimp/logchimp](https://github.com/logchimp/logchimp) - 🔥 🔥 🔥 Open Source Canny, ProductBoard, UserJot Alternative.
+Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

 ## software-engineering